Summary

 Operative Treatment

-In Turf toe injuries where there is complete tearing of the plantar soft-tissues of the great toe surgical repair may be needed.
-As well some turf toe injures that do not adequately recover may benefit from turf toe surgery.
+In Turf toe injuries where there is complete tearing of the plantar soft-tissues of the great toe, surgical repair may be needed.
+Turf toe injuries that do not adequately recover may benefit from turf toe surgery as well.

 The surgery involves: